ngocdung03/data-science-path/dataquest-data-scientist-python/Statistics-fundamental/note-stat-fundamental.md

 - Sometimes data is scattered across different locations.
 One way is to list all the data sources you can find, and then randomly pick only a few of them to collect data from.
 Then you can sample individually each of the sources you've randomly picked.
 This sampling method is called **cluster sampling**.
     - Eg: Sample 4 clusters randomly: `pd.Series(wnba['Team'].unique()).sample(4, random_state = 0))`

+##### Variables in statistics
+- The system of rules that define how each variable is measured is called scale of measurement or, less often, level of measurement.
+- Quantitative variables: ordinal scale,  interval scale, or on a ratio scale.
+- What sets apart ratio scales from interval scales: On a ratio scale, the zero point means no quantity.
+On an interval scale, however, the zero point doesn't indicate the absence of a quantity.
+It actually indicates the presence of a quantity.
+- In practice, variables measured on an interval scale are relatively rare